-The modifying clauses available in SQL are FROM, where, having, group by, and order by.
-The from clause tells the database engine which table or tables to operate on.
-The where and having clauses specify a data characteristic that determines whether or not to include a particular row in the current operation.
-The group by and order by clauses specify how to display the retrieved rows.
+The modifying clauses available in SQL are FROM, WHERE, GROUP BY, HAVING, and ORDER BY.
+The FROM clause tells the database engine which table or tables to operate on.
+The WHERE and HAVING clauses specify a data characteristic that determines whether to include a specific row in the current operation.
+The GROUP BY and ORDER BY clauses specify how to display the retrieved rows.
 Table 10-1 provides a summary.

-Table 10-1 Modifying Clauses and Functions Modifying Clause Function FROM Specifies from which tables data should be taken WHERE Filters out rows that don't satisfy the search condition GROUP BY Separates rows into groups based on the values in the grouping columns HAVING Filters out groups that don't satisfy the search condition ORDER BY Sorts the results of prior clauses to produce final output
+TABLE 10-1 Modifying Clauses and Functions

+Modifying Clause Function FROM Specifies from which tables data should be taken WHERE Filters out rows that don't satisfy the search condition GROUP BY Separates rows into groups based on the values in the grouping columns HAVING Filters out groups that don't satisfy the search condition ORDER BY Sorts the results of prior clauses to produce final output